usernum-gcp/gcp-speech-to-text/README.md

 ## What is in here

 This repository is supposed to help with starting off at the right foot with the following:
-1. transcribing voice
+1. Transcribing voice
-2. uploading results to bigquery
+2. Uploading results to bigquery

 ### Transcribing Voice
-for that use the following
+1. Transcribe_word_time_offsets.py

-1. transcribe_word_time_offsets.py
+This is for transcribing local or gcs voice files.

-the file is good for local or gcs based voice files it creates:
+The script creates two files

 a. a CSV with word per line

 b. a CSV with statistics how long it took to create the file and other metadata

 ### Creating metadata
 1. process.py